astulfonimatteo-hue/Berg_Linux/APPLICATIONS.md

 SDDM is used as the display manager.

 The desktop stack is designed to provide a modern graphical environment while retaining compatibility with applications and hardware that may still require X11.

+## Audio and Networking

+PipeWire provides the system audio and multimedia infrastructure.

+NetworkManager handles wired and wireless networking, VPN connections, and other network configuration requirements.

+BergOS also provides both xdg-desktop-portal and xdg-desktop-portal-kde for proper integration between sandboxed applications and the KDE Plasma desktop.